The story behind Whitbread’s approach to ultimate traceability in cotton

 The work we are doing with CottonConnect to boost traceability and transparency allows us to directly make a difference to the lives of the people we know are producing things we need as a business.
 And that is a great feeling.

-By James Pitcher, Director of Sustainability, Whitbread
+Director of Sustainability, Whitbread